All 53 Monthly Dividend Stocks

 |VET||Vermilion Energy, Inc.||$4.18||45.2%|

-If you are looking for some more specific advice, here is my shortlist (in no particular order) comprising my personal top 5 picks of monthly dividend stocks for 2020.
+If you are looking for some pointers to get going with your own research, here is my shortlist (in no particular order) comprising my personal top 5 picks of monthly dividend stocks for 2021.
+Remember, I’m not giving you advice, just my opinion!

 Note: This is not an offer or recommendation to buy these stocks.
 These are my personal picks based on my own analysis and circumstances.
 You should seek proper qualified advice before making any investment.

 Realty Income (NYSE: 0) is a REIT specializing in multi-purpose retail properties such as gas stations.
 It has a well-diversified and resilient portfolio, and has a strong track record of increasing dividends.
-With an annual yield of 4.53%, and total annualized returns of more than 15% p.a. since it’s IPO, Realty Income makes a great addition to a monthly income investment strategy.
+With an annual yield of 4.1% (August, 2021), and average annualized returns of more than 15% p.a. since it’s IPO, Realty Income makes a great addition to a monthly dividend investment strategy.
 You can read my analysis of this stock here.

 Shaw Communications (NYSE: SJR) is a leading Canadian telecoms provider.
 It has businesses in mobile, internet and traditional telephony, producing more than $4 billion in annual revenue.
 Currently delivering an annual yield of 6.6% for shareholders, you can read my analysis of Shaw Communications here.